Home / What We Offer / TMJ

 Dr. Gorman Can Help You Find Relief from Your TMD/TMJ Pain

-As a highly trained cosmetic dentist in the treatment of TMD, Dr. Gorman has spent years learning and practicing the most advanced technology and research to bring relief to TMD patients.
+As a highly trained dentist in the treatment of TMD, Dr. Gorman has spent years learning and practicing the most advanced technology and research to bring relief to TMD patients.
 The heart of our practice is to help you find freedom from TMJ and related symptoms – especially TMJ tension headaches and migraine headaches.

 Dr. Gorman’s firm commitment to his patients is to provide relief from migraine headaches, teeth grinding, jaw popping and clicking, fullness and ringing in ears, as well as any jaw, face, head, or neck pain related to TMJ.
 His approach is a comprehensive program for treating all TMJ problems.